MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-costing-methods.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2019
+ms.date: 06/03/2019
 ms.author: sgroespe
-ms.openlocfilehash: 1175a7fe058de5f8e7876014d8a71227b7cc46d8
+ms.openlocfilehash: 99d3a5b4048756e71711abf9fa24bef12c12d963
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 04581558f6c5488c705a7ac392cf297be10b5f4f
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 06/06/2019
-ms.locfileid: "1243956"
+ms.locfileid: "1621084"
 ---
 # <a name="design-details-costing-methods"></a>Design Details: Costing Methods
 The costing method determines if an actual or a budgeted value is capitalised and used in the cost calculation.
 Together with the posting date and sequence, the costing method also influences how the cost flow is recorded.

+> [!NOTE]
+> You cannot change an item's costing method if item ledger entries exist for the item.<br /><br />
+> Information will soon be published here about workarounds to changing a costing method in special situations.

 The following methods are supported in [!INCLUDE[d365fin](includes/d365fin_md.md)]:

 |Costing method|Description|When to use|
 |--------------------|---------------------------------------|-----------------|